JumpstartLab/test_unit_and_watir/02_watir.markdown

 Watir, short for "Web Application Testing in Ruby", is a library for driving a web browser from Ruby.
 It has a very small API for loading pages, interacting with form elements, and querying for content.

 The base Watir library is written for Internet Explorer on Windows.
-We'll instead use FireWatir which uses Firefox and runs on Windows, Mac OS, and Linux.
+We'll instead use Watir-Webdriver which can use Firefox, Chrome, or Safari and runs on Windows, Mac OS, and Linux.

 ## Setup